mrzv/saturn/README.md

   with cells that don't change any variables, e.g., purely output or plotting cells.

+* Saturn cells `#saturn> external=out.zip`

+  These provide metadata.
+For now, the only option is to provide the name of the external zip archive to store the binary content.

 ## Vim support

 All the binary (non-human-readable) cell content is wrapped in `{{{`, `}}}`